hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 <https://pxhere.com/en/photo/1458897> <!-- .element: class="attribution" -->

 note:
-Records can only be immutable classes.
+* Records can only be immutable classes.
+* Records are implicitly final.

 ---